Ultimate San Diego Real Estate Investing Guide for 2026

 Foreclosure Laws

-It’s necessary for mortgage note investors to learn the foreclosure regulations in their state.
-They will know if their law requires mortgage documents or Deeds of Trust.
-When using a mortgage, a court will have to allow a foreclosure.
-A Deed of Trust authorizes you to file a public notice and continue to foreclosure.
+Successful mortgage note investors are thoroughly knowledgeable about their state's regulations regarding foreclosure.
+They'll know if their state requires mortgage documents or Deeds of Trust.
+While using a mortgage, a court will have to agree to a foreclosure.
+A Deed of Trust allows the lender to file a notice and start foreclosure.

 Mortgage Interest Rates